ServiceStack/ServiceStack.Aws/docs/memcached-guide.md

-# Getting started with AWS ElastiCache
+## Getting started with AWS ElastiCache and ServiceStack

+![](https://github.com/ServiceStack/Assets/raw/master/img/aws/elasticache-memcached-powered-by-aws.png)

 ## ServiceStack.Caching.Memcached

-![](https://github.com/ServiceStack/Assets/raw/master/img/aws/elasticache-memcached-powered-by-aws.png)

 Amazon's 'ElastiCache' allows a simple way to create and manage Memcached instances that can be simply incorporated into your ServiceStack application stack using the ServiceStack NuGet package, `ServiceStack.Caching.Memcached`.